dkdkdkdk555/AttendenceIOS/README.md

 ① The information subject may exercise his/her right to access, correct, delete, and suspend the processing of personal information at any time.

-② The exercise of rights under paragraph (1) may be carried out in writing, e-mail, and FAX pursuant to Article 41 (1) of the Enforcement Decree of the Privacy Act, and Hellowook World will take measures without delay.
+② The exercise of rights under paragraph (1) may be carried out in writing, e-mail, and FAX pursuant to Article 41 (1) of the Enforcement Decree of the Privacy Act, and ukhyeon Park will take measures without delay.

 ③ The exercise of rights under paragraph (1) may be conducted through the legal representative of the information subject or through the representative of the delegated person.In such cases, "Notification on the Method of Processing Personal Information (No. 2020-7)" You must submit a power of attorney in attached Form 11.